raspberrypilearning/flower-generator/en/step_8.md

 --- task ---

-Try different things to create a pattern you like.
+Try to create a pattern you like.

 Here's an example: